Call us on +44 (0)1303 278888

 - All prices for Goods and Services provided under these Terms are exclusive of VAT.

-- Unless otherwise agreed, delivery will be ex-works and the Goods will be packed to the Seller's normal specifications in non-returnable packing.
+- Unless otherwise agreed, delivery will be in accordance with any INCOTERM quoted or agreed and the goods will be packed to the Seller’s normal specifications in non-returnable packing.
 Carriage will be arranged at the request and at the sole expense of the Purchaser.

 - Any delivery estimates quoted by the Seller is an estimate only and will commence from the date of the Order Confirmation.
 Provided the Seller takes all reasonable steps to deliver the Goods at the time stated, the Seller shall not be liable to the Purchaser for failure to do so and time shall not be of the essence.